jordsti/LibreSTR/README.md

   - Change BuildTask endPoint to a nearest extremity of the building (little bug)
   - Win Condition (Player Unit Count == 0 -> loss)
   - awful segfault, random appearance...!!
+  - BuilTask use middle pt of building and maybe remove the half of hypotenuse
+  - Console one line is hidden ? (bug)
+  - attack speed

 #### Possible in the future
   - Idle worker selector